shsagir/play-area-sync/docs/quirks.md

 ## Service location

-Mind that we are currently only offering service locations in Ireland (AWS EU).
-For customers from the US this means some data latency as all requests have to be sent over the ocean.
-Please also consider that all prices are in Euro (€).
-We are based in Berlin, our time zone is: CET.
+Data center locations are available in Ireland (AWS EU-1) and Virginia / USA (AWS US-EAST-1).
+Data center can be chosen for each App indidually, but can't be changed later on.
+The service is available in Euro (€) or US Dollars ($) this can be chosen with each [Billing Contact](/billing-contact).
+The fortrabbit headquarter is based in Berlin, time zone is: CET.

 ## Mailing